-Popular for the exquisite flavor and longer shelf life, honeyed lemons are an impressive flavor enhancer.
-Learn how to preserve lemons with honey in this article!
+Popular for their taste and longer shelf life, honeyed lemons are an amazing flavor enhancer.
+Learn How to Preserve Lemons with Honey below!

-Honey has long been used to preserve lemon, as it makes the lemon more palatable; soft, and mild, thanks to its natural sweetness.
-Preserved lemon enhances the taste of dishes — everything from salads to cereals and sauce by adding an intense, concentrated flavor without all the sour tartness and astringent mouthfeel.
+Honey has long been used to preserve lemon, as it makes the lemon more palatable, soft, and mild, thanks to its natural sweetness.
+Preserved lemon improves the taste of dishes — everything from salads to cereals and sauce by adding an intense, concentrated flavor without all the sour tartness and astringent mouthfeel.
 Plus, it’s widely used to prepare delicious tea.

 - 2-3 Medium to Large Lemons

 - A Chopping Pad

 - Large Sized Bowl